Xarenn/WebCompany/README.md

 Adding, editing invoices have implemented by Front-End and synchronized with server Back-end

 Authentication by React Redux reducers
-Tokens are saved in local storage in future i would like to save cookies session
+Tokens are saved in local storage, in future i would like to save session in cookies

 # How to run it?